Montenegro & Croatia Bike tour

 Montenegro & Croatia Bike tour itinerary

 Arrive independently at our pre-booked hotel in Podgorica, the capital of Montenego, which is easily reached by air from the major European airports.
 Enjoy the vibrant café’ culture of this lively small city before meeting up for drinks and dinner later tonight.
+We stay the night in the stylish Hotel Hemera.
 Overnight Podgorica.
 Hotel and dinner included.

 Bike out of Kotor this morning and follow the dramatic coastal road west.
 At the end of the bay, a 10-minute ferry ride whisks you to the other side, where you continue your ride across the Croatian border and through the verdant Konavle valley, which makes a lovely contrast to the bustling coastal towns we’ll be seeing.
 Breathe in the scent of pine and cypress trees and cycle past tiny stone hamlets that punctuate the fields of olives, vines, and fruit trees.
 Stop for a delicious lunch of local specialties then continue your ride to the colorful port town of Cavtat.
 Known for its beaches, it also has a lively historic city center and a variety of ruins from ancient settlements: you’ll find Illyrian, Greek, and Roman walls, fortifications, and burial sites scattered throughout the city.
 Archaeological findings like amphorae, fallen columns, friezes, mosaics, headstones, jewelry, and coins bear witness the wealth and beauty of the ancient presence here.
+We stay the night at a charming small hotel, the Hotel Supetar, located in the old town right along the waaterfront.
 Overnight Cavtat.
 Hotel, breakfast, lunch and dinner included.

 Hop aboard another ferry this morning for a short trip over to the pristine and densely forested island of Mjlet, most of which is protected park land.
 It was already mentioned in 4th century BC Greek texts, and the numerous Greek shipwrecks found along the coast bear witness to the presence of these ancient mariners.
 You’ll also find several villages, two salt-water lakes, and a Benedictine monastery, plus Illyrian fortifications and tombs and the remains of a Roman palace.
 The island is also ringed with gorgeous beaches, so bike as much or as little as you want today and take some time to cool off in the refreshing crystalline waters of the Mediterranean.
 Return to Mali Ston this afternoon and dig into a fabulous fresh seafood dinner – this region is said to produce the best oysters in the world!
 Overnight Mali Ston.
 Hotel, breakfast and dinner included.